galaxyeagle/galaxyeagle.github.io/pages/literary/dreaming.md

 Why hold on to the past?
 When past itself has moved on?
-And even when the past was present, wasn’t I a known stranger ?
+And even when the past was present, wasn’t I a stranger ?
 So why these mayavi flashbacks?
 Is the devil playing games?
 Sadist rogue !